clogwog/pongclock/README.md

 ![Pong Clock](pongclock.gif)

-The Seonds are indicating by a sweeping progress bar to stop any flashing and still give you an indication of how far the seconds are.
+The Seconds are indicating by a sweeping progress bar to stop any flashing and still give you an indication of how far the seconds are.

 ![With a sweeping second progress bar that slowly changes colour over the day](secondsweep.gif)